-Let’s be honest, as an industry to choose a career in, the TEFL industry does have a train-wreck of a reputation.
+Let’s be honest, the TEFL industry does have a train-wreck of a reputation.

 It’s easy to see why; a low barrier to entry combined with world travel seemingly provides a path for people to escape their current troubles and start afresh.
 Coupled with a decent standard of living (especially in second and third-world countries), and you’ve got all the conditions needed for an ex-pat community of drunks and no-hopers.